tum-pbs/pbdl-book/physgrad.md

 %
 In cases where this straightforward approach does not work, e.g. because the simulator destroys information in practice, one can usually formulate local inverse functions that solve these problems.

+???
+We then consider settings involving neural networks interacting with the simulation and show how GD can be combined with the PG pipeline for network training.
+???